andreas-legath/teched2025-XP266/exercises/ex3/README.md

 ## Summary

-You've now created your first development project in SAP Build, established code changes and released them to Git.
+You have now created your first development project in SAP Build, made code changes, and released them to Git.
+This release triggered your CI/CD pipeline and created a new transport request.

+Next, you can either:

+- Create an additional transport request from an SAP Mobile Services low-code application, or
+- Proceed to verify the transport request that was just created.

-Continue to - [Transport your low-code application (Optional)](../ex4/README.md) or skip this part and continue to - [Verify all Release Steps](../ex5/README.md)
+Continue to - [Transport your low-code application (Optional)](../ex4/README.md) or skip the optional exercise and continue to - [Verify all Release Steps](../ex5/README.md)